-Challenge FOR SCHOOLS
+Challenge FOR Kids

-with WINTER WALK DAY
+with WINTER PASSPORTS

 This could include walking, playing, building snow forts, biking, running, skating, cross-country skiing, snow sculptures, snowshoeing, tobogganing, & more!

 All you need to do is register and get moving!